Boise State vs. Utah State NCAA Football Odds, Plays and Insights | September 25, 2021

 Utah State Stats and Trends

-- In Utah State's three games this season, it has three wins against the spread.
+- Utah State has three wins against the spread in three games this year.

-- The Aggies have been underdogs by 9.5 points or more once this year and covered the spread.
+- The Aggies have been underdogs by 9 points or more two times this year and have covered the spread every time.

-- Utah State's games this season have eclipsed the over/under two times in three opportunities (66.7%).
+- Utah State's games this season have gone over the point total two times in three opportunities (66.7%).

 - When Utah State records more than 23.3 points, it is 3-0 against the spread and 3-0 overall.

-- When Utah State picks up over 412.3 yards, the team is 3-0 against the spread and 3-0 overall.
+- Utah State is 3-0 against the spread and 3-0 overall when the team picks up more than 412.3 yards.

-- The Aggies have turned the ball over five times, four fewer times than the Broncos have forced turnovers (9).
+- This year the Aggies have four turnovers, five fewer than the Broncos have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.